cndragn/ideaboard-react/README.md

 ## Deploy to Surge

-* Update api from localhost:3001 to link on heroku
+* Update api in IdeaForm.js and IdeasContainer.js from localhost:3001
 * terminal: `npm run build`
 * terminal: `surge`
 * Log in or create account at prompt